 Background of Autism Awareness Day

 The holiday was proposed to the United Nations by the Qatar representative Her Highness Sheikha Mozah Bint Nasser Al-Missned, on November 1st, 2007 and adopted on December 18 of the same year.
-Thus, April 2nd was established as the day for the holiday, and the first observance happened in 2008.
+April 2nd was later established as the day for the holiday, and it was first observed in 2008.

 On this day, the UN invites all of its member states and private health organizations to take part in raising awareness with the public about autism.